mh-cz/GameMaker-Foreach/README.md

 It's basically just a for loop with extra steps so you can also use continue; and break;

 DO NOT create the index/key/value manually.
-These will get created at runtime so it should say "this variable is used only once". (see the last exemple code)
+These will get created at runtime so it should be saying something like "this variable is used only once". (see the last exemple code)

 # How to use
 ```